-Dissertation supervisors will be appointed in Semester 2, after you have submitted your Dissertation Registration and Outline Form.
-Supervision of MA TESOL dissertations will be provided throughout the summer months.
+Dissertation supervisors will be appointed in Semester 2, after you have submitted your Dissertation Proposal Form.
+Supervision of MA IEG Dissertations will take place between May and September.
+Please note that supervisors are likely to take some annual leave in July or August.